 It’s also surprisingly family-friendly.

-While there is a lively nightlife scene, Madrid is also great for little ones, with excellent paths, quality schools and plenty of pedestrianised areas.
+While a lively nightlife scene exists, Madrid is also great for little ones, with excellent paths, quality schools and plenty of pedestrianised areas.

 Try looking in Salamanca, Chambery or Retiro for upscale living, close to the centre, yet quiet and peaceful with plenty of green spaces to explore.

-Next, Madrid’s biggest rival is Barcelona – and each city is distinct and unique.
+Next, Madrid’s biggest rival is Barcelona – each city is unique.
 However, you can travel between the two via the high-speed AVE train.

 It is pretty touristy but has the bonus of being a contemporary city, with astonishing architecture (home to many of Gaudi’s modernist buildings) and a beautiful beach.

 Being close to the Med, Barcelona is slightly cooler in the summer and milder in the winter.